Course Outline

 Format:

-The project outline lays out the conceptual framework for the project and describes how the project is to be implemented and reported on.
+The project plan outlines the conceptual framework for the project and describes how the project will be implemented and reported on.

 Criteria: